Catherine22/Shell-Script-Cheat-Sheet/README.md

 ```

 You will lose rest of the arguments.
 In order to get all arguments, you need a for-loop or while-loop.

+### Input options

+Three ways to handle user inputs:

+1. `read`: Pause the process and ask for inputs
+2. input arguments: User types arguments while executing the shell script
+3. input options: User types arguments while executing the shell script

+The difference between input arguments and input options is the syntax user inputs.
+E.g.

+A command with arguments will be like `./test.sh arg1 arg2`
+On the other hands, a comment with options will be like `./test.sh -v -i`

 ### Loop